AdobeDocs/commerce-operations.en/help/tools/site-wide-analysis-tool/installation.md

 >[!INFO]
 >
 >The agent supports multi-node Adobe Commerce installations.
-You must install and configure the agent on each node.
+Install and configure the agent on each node.

 ## System requirements